 Eleko Beach – Lekki

-Nightlife: Lagos is the capital of bubbly nightlife in Africa.
-With a large number of pubs, bars, night clubs, parties, live music, concerts, theatre, cinemas, shows, and restaurants, you can never be bored with night hangouts.
+Nightlife: Lagos is the capital of bubbly nightlife in Africa and with a long list of nightclubs, bars, and restaurants around, you can never be bored with night hangouts.
+Here are some nightlife spots in Lagos;

 Sappers Water Front – Bonny Camp.